lyonlai/broccoli-appcache/README.md

 **manifestFileName** will define the prefix of a manifest file name, for example. the default one will be app.manifest.
 The suffix is chosen because node-mime will know it is text/cache-manifest.
 When referring to the file, you can put  <html manifest="/app.manifest"> into your index.html.

+**treeCacheEntryPathPrefix** will prepend the items that comes into the input tree. this option is made for the situation that deployment directory structure is different from development.
+So if '/teminal' is given and one of the incoming item in tree is index.html it will becomes /terminal/index.html